-Guidepost Montessori at Spruce Tree is a growing community on a quiet street conveniently located in the Wakefield area of Raleigh.
-At the heart of our school is our belief that children thrive when given freedom and responsibility in Montessori environments prepared especially for them.
+Guidepost Montessori at Spruce Tree is a new Montessori community in the North Raleigh area.
+At the core of our school is our belief that children thrive when given freedom and responsibility in Montessori environments prepared especially for them.
 Our bright, beautiful classrooms and caring staff members will nurture your child’s joy in learning.
-Your child will love gardening in our engaging outdoor play spaces filled with native plant species and designed to encourage your child to explore.
-We welcome your family!
+We welcome your family to our community!
+Our beautiful campus and welcoming community is the perfect place for your child to explore her own potential.

 Our beautiful campus and welcoming community is the perfect place for your child to explore her own potential.